By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Social skills required a great deal of practice.
-Learning those kinds of skills has somehow fallen out of fashion in this millennium.
+Learning those kinds of skills have somehow fallen out of fashion in this millennium.
 Practicing social skills requires putting some effort into meeting and interacting with other people.

-The increasing use of technology and the trend towards home schooling have both been forces which encourage people to relate to others indirectly rather than developing their social skills.
-No matter where you find yourself or who you are with, use these interactions as opportunities to observe other people with good social skills and to practice your own.
+The increasing use of technology and the trend towards homeschooling have both been forces which encourage people to relate to others indirectly rather than developing their social skills.
+No matter where you find yourself or who you are with, use these interactions as opportunities to observe other people with good social skills, and to practice your own.

 Follow these steps and you too may become someone with a high level of emotional intelligence.